zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec04.md

 1. Retrieve the DNSKEY RR set from the child zone, including RRSIG.
 2. Retrieve the SOA RR set from the child zone, including RRSIG.
+3. If any RRSIG validity is found where the expiration time already has passed, this test case fails.
-3. If any RRSIG validity time is shorter than 12 hours (from "now"), this test case emits a warning.
+4. If any RRSIG validity time is shorter than 12 hours (from "now"), this test case fails.
-4. If any RRSIG validity time is longer than 180 days (from "now"), this test case emits a warning.
+5. If any RRSIG validity time is longer than 180 days (from "now"), this test fails.
+6. If any RRSIG validity from inception to expiration is longer than 180 days, this test case fails.

 ### Outcome(s)

-If any of the signature expirations time is either shorter than 12 hours or longer than 180 days, this test case emits warning(s).
+If any of the signature expirations time is either shorter than 12 hours or longer than 180 days, this test case fails.

 ### Special procedural requirements